jonclayden/RNifti/README.md

 ## The NIfTI-2 format

-The [NIfTI-2 format](https://nifti.nimh.nih.gov/nifti-2) is a evolution of the far more widely-used NIfTI-1.
+The [NIfTI-2 format](https://nifti.nimh.nih.gov/nifti-2) is an evolution of the far more widely-used NIfTI-1.
 It primarily [uses wider types for various fields](https://www.nitrc.org/forum/forum.php?thread_id=2148&forum_id=1941), to support large datasets and improve precision.

 Unfortunately, the NIfTI-1 version of the reference library is not forwards-compatible with NIfTI-2, and does not recognise NIfTI-2 files as valid, while the NIfTI-2 version changes the definition of the `nifti_image` data structure, and hence the return type of several core functions, rendering it potentially incompatible with software written for the original library.
 As a result, adding full NIfTI-2 support to `RNifti` without breaking existing code is not straightforward.
 Nevertheless, as of `RNifti` version 0.8.0, R function `niftiVersion()` and C++ static method `NiftiImage::fileVersion()` offer a forwards-compatible way to determine the version of the format used by a particular file, so that calling functions can take action accordingly.